iotexproject/w3bstream/docs/RUN-LOCALLY.md

 export BONSAI_KEY=${your bonsai key}
 ```

 3. Docker Compose will mount the current work directory under the `/data` volume.
-You can edit the file `docker-compose.yaml` to set `PROJECT_FILE_DIRECTORY` tp the appropriate path where the project configuration file (which includes the prover code) is stored.
+You can edit the file `docker-compose.yaml` to set `PROJECT_FILE_DIRECTORY` to the appropriate path where the project configuration file (which includes the prover code) is stored.

 ## Running W3bstream